Telephone Contact: 01925 442079

 The LADO will discuss the allegation with Police to determine if immediate Police action is required.
-If a social worker is involved they will be contacted by the LADO to advise of the allegation in order for a strategy discussion to take place and consideration of a S47.
+If a social worker is involved they will be contacted by the LADO to advise of the allegation in order for a Strategy Meeting to take place and consideration of a S47.

 - Relevant social worker and their manager;

 - The Designated and/or named Safeguarding Children Health Professional (CCG); and always when an allegation concerns a health agency worker /practitioner;

 - Designated senior manager for the employer concerned;

 - Senior representative of the employment agency or voluntary organisation if applicable;

 - Manager from the fostering service provider when an allegation is made against a foster carer;